eic/tutorial-analysis/_episodes/03-analysis.md

 ```
 Note that we are using the module uproot to access the data here.
 See [further documentation here](https://masonproffitt.github.io/uproot-tutorial/03-trees/index.html).

-> Question:
 > We will use uproot a little bit like we use the TTreeReader in the other example.
 We can define the branches we want and assign them to arrays with uproot.
 > We can do this via:
 >  ```python
 > # Open input file and define branches we want to look at with uproot
 > events_tree = up.open(infile)["events"]
 > # Get particle information
 > partGenStat = events_tree.array("MCParticles.generatorStatus")